HPV/Cervical Pre-cancer and Cancer Surveillance (HPV-Impact)

 Laboratory Reporting

-As of September 23, 2013, high-grade cervical pre-cancer is reportable in Alameda County.
+High-grade cervical pre-cancer and cervical cancer is reportable in Alameda County.
 Please see additional information on reporting eligible cases.

 Newsletter